Günter Schabowski

-Günter Schabowski ([ˈɡʏntɐ ʃaˈbɔfski]; 4 January 1929 – 1 November 2015) was an East German politician who served as an official of the Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands abbreviated SED), the ruling party during most of the existence of the German Democratic Republic (GDR).
-Schabowski gained worldwide fame in November 1989 when he improvised a slightly mistaken answer to a press conference question.
-That raised popular expectations much more rapidly than the government planned and so massive crowds gathered the same night at the Berlin Wall, which forced its opening after 28 years.
-Soon afterward, the entire inner German border was opened.
+Günter Schabowski ([ˈɡʏntɐ ʃaˈbɔfski]; 4 January 1929 – 1 November 2015) was a German politician who served as an official of the Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands abbreviated SED), the ruling party during most of the existence of East Germany.
+After climbing up the party ladder, he became the regime's unofficial spokesman.
+He gained worldwide fame in November 1989 when he improvised a slightly mistaken answer to a press conference question about the future of the Berlin Wall, that seemed to announce the Wall's immediate end and raised popular expectations much more rapidly than the government planned.
+Massive crowds gathered at the Wall the same night, which forced its opening after 28 years.
+Soon afterward, the entire inner German border was opened; not much later, East Germany ceased to exist.